schemaorg/schemaorg/SOFTWARE_README.md

 **_Note:_** The python application only runs under **_Python 3.6 or above_** which should be preinstalled on the local system.

-It is recommended that a Python virtual environment is created on your system to avoid conflicts with other python activities on your system.
+It is recommended that a Python virtual environment is created to avoid conflicts with other python activities on your system.
 For further information on how to create virtual environments see: https://docs.python.org/3.7/library/venv.html

 The python environment for schemaorg depends on a small number of python libraries.
 To install these run the following command in the root `schemaorg` directory: